Fourteen (play)

 Fourteen is a play by Alice Gerstenberg.
+The play was originally published in the February 1920 issue of The Drama magazine.
+It is now a public domain work and may be performed without royalties.

+Production

 This one-act social satire was first performed October 7, 1919 at the Maitland Playhouse, 332 Stockton Street, San Francisco, on a bill with three other one-act plays.
 The San Francisco Chronicle remarked that it "gayly lampoons the question of dinner entertainments".
 Arthur Maitland's company had just moved into a new 200-seat theater from its previous incarnation as the St. Francis Little Theatre Club in the Colonial Ballroom of the St. Francis Hotel.

-The play was originally published in the February 1920 issue of The Drama magazine.
-It is now a public domain work and may be performed without royalties.